unbit/uwsgi-docs/Logging.rst

     --logger mongodblog[:<host>,<collection>,<node>]

 Where ``host`` is the address of the MongoDB instance (default ``127.0.0.1:27017``), ``collection`` names the collection to write log lines into (default ``uwsgi.logs``) and ``node`` is an identification string for the instance sending logs (default: server hostname).

 .. code-block:: sh

     --logger mongodblog

-will run the logger with default values, while
+Will run the logger with default values, while

 .. code-block:: sh

     --logger mongodblog:127.0.0.1:9090,foo.bar

-will write logs to the mongodb server 127.0.0.1:9090 in the collection ``foo.bar`` using the default node name.

-Like with the Redis logger, offloading log writes to a dedicated thread is a good choice.
+Will write logs to the mongodb server 127.0.0.1:9090 in the collection ``foo.bar`` using the default node name.
+As with the Redis logger, offloading log writes to a dedicated thread is a good choice.

 .. code-block:: ini